InsightEdge/insightedge-ctr-demo/doc/doc.md

 ## Saving preprocessed data to the data grid

 The entire training dataset contains 40M+ rows, it takes quite a long time to experiment with different algorithms and approaches even in a clustered environment.
-We want to sample the dataset and checkpoint it to the in-memory data grid that is running collocated with the Spark.
+We want to sample the dataset and checkpoint it to the in-memory data grid that is running collocated with Spark.
 This way we can:
 * quickly iterate through different approaches
-* restart Zeppelin session or launch other Spark applications and pick up the dataset more quickly from the memory
+* restart the Zeppelin session or launch other Spark applications and pick up the dataset more quickly from memory

 Since the training dataset contains the data for the 10 days, we can pick any day and sample it: